List of heads of state of Ghana: Third Republic (1979–1981)

 Under the Constitution of 1979 the president was head of both state and government.
 The president was directly elected and served a four-year term that expired at the next general election; a president might serve a maximum of two terms.
 In the event of a vacancy the vice-president served as acting president.

-Political parties

 Military rule (1981–1993)

 Flight Lieutenant Jerry Rawlings led a coup d'état which overthrew President Limann and his government, all political parties and Parliament were also dissolved.

-Other factions

 Fourth Republic (1993–present)

 Under the current Constitution the president is head of both state and government.
 The president is directly elected and serves a four-year term that expires at the next general election; a president may serve a maximum of two terms.
-In the event of a vacancy, the vice-president serves the remaining time as the president.
+In the event of a vacancy, the vice president serves the remaining time as the president.